 Events: Off-Site Event

-Image of Buchanan's grave site in Woodward Hill Cemetery.Join us at Woodward Hill Cemetery for the Annual Wreath Laying Ceremony for President James Buchanan, the United States’ 15th President.
-Taking place in the week of Buchanan’s birthday, the ceremony features the laying of fresh flowers at the gravesite of the former president and remarks by the presiding officer of the Pennsylvania National Guard as well as local dignitaries.
+Image of Buchanan's grave site in Woodward Hill Cemetery.Join LancasterHistory at Woodward Hill Cemetery for the Annual Wreath Laying Ceremony for President James Buchanan, the United States’ 15th President.
+Taking place the Saturday before Buchanan’s birthday, the ceremony features the laying of fresh flowers at the gravesite of the former president and remarks by the presiding officer of the Pennsylvania National Guard as well as local dignitaries.

-On April 20, the ceremony and remarks will include the following individuals and groups:
+On April 19, the ceremony and remarks will include the following individuals and groups.
+Please note that this list will continue to be updated as more information develops.

-• Brigadier General Mark A. Goodwill will present the ceremonial wreath at the gravesite of James Buchanan;
+• Brigadier General Francis R. Montgomery will present the ceremonial wreath at the gravesite of James Buchanan;

 • The Lancaster Fencibles will fire a 21-gun salute;